scalalandio/chimney/docs/docs/supported-transformations.md

 # Supported Transformations

-Chimney goes an extra mile to provide you will many reasonable transformations out of the box.
+Chimney goes an extra mile to provide you with many reasonable transformations out of the box.
 Only if it isn't obvious from the types, you need to provide it with a hint, but nothing more.

 !!! note